chungkang/L5IN_task1/README.md

 ## Processing with QGIS
 This step is for drawing the outermost wall of the building with QGIS.
+(For simple shaped buildings such as rectangular buildings, they can be managed with Convexhull with Python code.)

 - Read the GeoJSON created by Step b using QGIS.
 - Use the snap function in QGIS to draw the outermost wall.

 ## Step f: Wall Polygon
-This step is for extracting the wall polygon from the outermost wall polygon, door polygon, and room polygon.
+This step is for extracting the wall polygon from the outermost wall polygon,

+ door polygon, and room polygon.

 - Read the GeoJSON files from Step c (door_polygon_buffer.geojson), Step e (final_room_polygon.geojson), and the processed file from QGIS (outer_wall_manual.geojson).
 - Utilize the Shapely library for geometric operations.